-The Chefman 9-in-1 Programmable provides pretty much everything you'd want from a pressure cooker: it is adept at preparing a variety of meals, is relatively simple to use, is quite easy to clean, and sells for a reasonable $100.
+The Chefman 9-in-1 Programmable provides pretty much everything you'd want from a pressure cooker: it is adept at preparing a variety of meals, is relatively simple to use, is quite easy to clean, and sells for a reasonable price.
 However, we think the Instant Pot DUO60 is a better choice for most people.
-It cooks everything just as well as the Chefman and actually is a little better at cooking meat, has an interface that we find to be slightly more intuitive, and also sells for $100.
+It cooks everything just as well as the Chefman and actually is a little better at cooking meat, has an interface that we find to be slightly more intuitive, and generally sells for a similar price.
 That's not to say the Chefman is a bad product, we love it, we just think your money stretches a little bit farther with the Instant Pot DUO60.

 Chefman 9-in-1 Programmable Review